adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
-This Release adds several new plugins, a number of user-interface and RSS improvements, and numerous fixes.
+This release improves the speed of searching for sites in the portal as well as fixes a number of minor bugs.

-Notable User-facing changes:
+Notable user-facing changes:

+- speed improvements in the portal

-- New Audio Clip plugin
+- Audio Clip plugin can now be used in comments.

-- RSS feeds now include enclosures for File for Download and Audio Clip plugins.

-- RSS feeds now include tags.

 See the change log for more details on these and other fixes.